 Descriptions: Each box features a wearable tech project that can be made with the step-by-step instruction booklet and included components.
 Projects include flashing bracelet, cloud pillow, and singing cat hat.

-Mom P.O.V: Made by the same company as Creation Crate (see above), this Girls That Make box is equally challenging and educational.
-My 10 year old son was absolutely fascinated but did need some assistance (totally okay with that because I was learning too!)
-I love that they’re focusing on getting girls interested in electronics but please don’t let that deter you from getting a box for your boys.
+Mom P.O.V: Made by the same company as Creation Crate (see above).
+The Girls That Make box is equally challenging and educational.
+My 10 year old son was absolutely fascinated but did need some assistance.
+(Totally okay with that because I was learning too!)
+I love that they’re focusing on getting girls interested in electronics.
+Please don’t let that deter you from getting a box for your boys though.
 My son turned the bracelet into a flashing door hanger after assembly!

 Amazon STEM Club (3 – 13, $19.99/box)